billg-splunk/splunk-opentelemetry-examples/collector/otel-ta/README.md

 sudo vi /etc/nginx/sites-available/default
 ```

-and then add the following to `server` block, after the 2 listen statements:
+and then add the following to `server` block, after the 2 listen statements, to add a status page the `nginx` receiver will collect from:
 ``` conf
 location /status {
   stub_status;